Mayor Darrell Steinberg Proposes List Of Reforms For Sacramento Police Department

 SACRAMENTO (CBS13) — Mayor Darrell Steinberg released a list of reforms on Monday he’ll be pushing for the Sacramento Police Department to undertake in the wake of the national unrest over the George Floyd.

-Steinberg’s reforms comes on the same day that California’s top law enforcement officer, Attorney General Xavier Becerra, also outlined nine changes he’d like to see with police departments.
+Steinberg’s reforms come on the same day that California’s top law enforcement officer, Attorney General Xavier Becerra, also outlined nine changes he’d like to see with police departments.

 Becerra called on California police departments to implement policies that would make the use of force be the last resort.
 His recommendations are similar to the “8 Can’t Wait” campaign that is being called for on a national level.